AndreeaCvl/PAD_Extra_Task/README.md

   hourly_weather JSONB
 );
 ```
 In the database I add the weather forecast.
+In the database is added the weather forecast for a given location and date.
+After running the request to get the weather forecast, you can use the "Get DB Data" request to convince yourself the content was added to the database.
 This microservice also features a '/status' endpoint.

 ### Gateway